Apply to The Ganas Network Fellowship!

 Once accepted, in order to complete the fellowship, we expect fellows to:

-- Actively engage in all Ganas Network workshops, sessions, and projects requiring up to 50 hours of your time over a two to three month period
+- Actively engage in all Ganas Network workshops, sessions, and projects requiring 25 to 50 hours of your time over a three month period

 - Develop, document, and share your success story to communicate the benefits of public charter schools